-There is something incredibly comforting about rustic, village-style cooking, and this Bandhgobhi Hari Matar Tarkari captures that magic perfectly.
-If you’ve been looking for a flavorful new way to prepare veggies, this Shredded Cabbage with Green Peas curry is an absolute must-try.
-Originating from Northwest India, this dish is the definition of healthy comfort food—it’s low-calorie, budget-friendly, and packed with warming spices like cardamom and cloves.
-Whether you are looking for a light vegetarian dinner or a unique side dish, this glistening tomato-based curry comes together in under an hour but tastes like it has been simmering all day.
+There’s a special kind of magic in rustic, village-style cooking, and this Bandhgobhi Hari Matar Tarkari captures it perfectly.
+If you’re searching for a vibrant new way to enjoy your veggies, this Shredded Cabbage with Green Peas curry is a must-try.
+Hailing from Northwest India, it’s the very definition of healthy comfort food—low-calorie, easy on the wallet, and brimming with warming spices like cardamom and cloves.
+Whether you need a light vegetarian dinner or a standout side, this glistening, tomato-based curry comes together in under an hour but tastes like it’s been simmering all day.

 Ingredients